Shiga Museum of Art: A Living Room in the Park

 Closed Mondays (or the following day if Monday is a holiday), year-end holidays, and for exhibition changes

-Free for: high students and younger, seniors 65+ living in Shiga, and persons with disability certificates
+Free for: high school students and younger (under 18), residents of Shiga aged 65+, and persons with official disability certificates (plus one caregiver).

 Photograph by Yosuke Ohtake